rom-rb/rom-migrator/README.md

 ### Customize migration number counter

-Reload `#next_migration_number`, that defines the number of the migration being generated.
+Reload `#next_migration_number` method, that defines the number of the migration being generated.

-By default the number is a timestamp in 'YYYYmmddHHMMSS' format.
+By default the number is a timestamp in `%Y%m%d%H%M%S%L` format (17 digits for the current UTC time in milliseconds).

 Notice, that migrator will order migrations by *stringified* numbers in the *ascending* order.
 That's why stringified output of the method MUST be greater than its stringified argument.
-See the inline comment below for the method's contract:
+See inline comments below for the contract:

 ```ruby
 # lib/rom-custom_adapter/migrator.rb